Vogelmensch/scanner/presentation/diatypst/main.typ

 == About questions

 - Please ask questions if you don't understand an important aspect
-- Otherwise, please save your questions for after the presentation
+- Otherwise, please save your questions for the discussion after the presentation

 // Table of Contents
 #outline(depth: 1)